Kyle-Lucas/Multiple-Choice-Trivia-Game/README.md

 I coded this app with the initial idea of a Trivia Game based on FromSoftware's Soulsborne Games How ever the App can be given any Data to read and Apply and will work the same as long as the Data provided is formatted as below:

-An emtpy Line/String
+\n
-A Question
+A Question\n
-The Correct Answer to above Question
+The Correct Answer to above Question\n
-A Wrong Option/Answer
+A Wrong Option/Answer\n
-A Wrong Option/Answer
+A Wrong Option/Answer\n
-A Wrong Option/Answer
+A Wrong Option/Answer\n

 For Example below is from data.txt used in this App:

-(Empty Line/String)
+\n
-What is the Name of the Onion Knight in Dark Souls 3?
-Siegmeyer of Catarina (Right Answer)
+What is the Name of the Onion Knight in Dark Souls 3?\n Siegmeyer of Catarina (Right Answer)\n
-Siegward of Catarina
+Siegward of Catarina\n
-Siegmayer of Catarina
+Siegmayer of Catarina\n
-Sieglinde of Catarina
+Sieglinde of Catarina\n

 The Code is set up to read the Data this way, so you can just keep adding as many Questions with Answers as you want, without changing or modifying the Code/Program